softlayer/terraform-provider-softlayer/docs/softlayer_vlan.md

-#### `softlayer_network_vlan`
+#### `softlayer_vlan`

-Provides a `network_vlan` resource.
-This allows public and private network VLANs to be created, updated and cancelled.
+Provides a `VLAN` resource.
+This allows public and private VLANs to be created, updated and cancelled.
 Default SoftLayer account does not have a permission to create a new VLAN by SoftLayer API.
 To create a new VLAN with terraform, user should have a VLAN creation permission in advance.
 Contact a SoftLayer sales person or open a ticket.
 Existed VLANs can be managed by terraform with `terraform import` command.
 It requires SoftLayer VLAN ID in [VLANs](https://control.softlayer.com/network/vlans).
 Once they are imported, they provides useful information such as subnets and child_resource_count.
 When `terraform destroy`